sharetribe/flex-docs/src/docs/tutorial-transaction-process/add-email-notification/index.md

 [Handlebars syntax](/references/email-templates/#handlebars) which will be rendered as HTML when the email is sent.
 Handlebars enables adding variables like recipient name, marketplace name, and transaction details to the template.
-You can see all variables that are available in [transaction email context reference](/references/email-templates/#transaction-email-context).
+You can see all variables that are available in the [transaction email context reference](/references/email-templates/#transaction-email-context).

 At the beginning of the notification file, we define helper functions